globus/globus-sdk-python/docs/authorization/globus_app/apps.rst

 application at the
 `Globus Developer's Console <https://app.globus.org/settings/developers>`_.

-The following section provides a comparison of of the specific types of ``GlobusApps`` to aid in selecting the proper one for your use case.
+The following section provides a comparison of the specific types of ``GlobusApps`` to aid in selecting the proper one for your use case.

 Types of GlobusApps
 -------------------

-There are two flavors of ``GlobusApp`` available in the SDK: :class:`UserApp`, for interactions between an end user and Globus services, and :class:`ClientApp`, for interactions between a client (i.e., service account) and Globus services.
+There are two flavors of ``GlobusApp`` available in the SDK:

+*   :class:`UserApp`, for interactions in which an end user communicates with Globus services and
+*   :class:`ClientApp`, for interactions in which an OAuth2 client, operating as a "service account", communicates with Globus services.

 The following table provides a comparison of these two options: